 The 654-room designer hotel was conceptualised by Philippe Starck.
 His touches can be seen everywhere – from the hotel entrance to the elevators and the furniture in the lobby and the restaurants.

 Akira Back is one of the restaurants in the hotel.
 It showcases Japanese Cuisine with Korean accents.
+Read about their weekday set lunch here.

 The Media Bar is the hotel’s gastropub offfering Western and Asian fare as well as an array of beverages from classic cocktails to local craft beers.